mikey-t/db-migrations-dotnet/docs/GettingStarted.md

 Follow these high level steps using the detailed instructions in subsequent sections:

 - Setup your project to be able to use the `swig-cli` npm package
+- Setup docker and start container(s)
-- Add `DbContext` metadata to a config init method in your `swigfile`
+- Add `DbContext` metadata to a config `init` method in your new swigfile
 - Run a swig command to generate a new C# project with the necessary dependencies and boilerplate
-- Setup docker and start container(s)
 - Run swig commands for database migration operations, as needed: `dbAddMigration`, `dbRemoveMigration`, `dbMigrate`, `dbListMigrations`

 ## Swig Setup